Understanding the Flu: How Do I Know if I Have It?

 Young, healthy people probably don't need to be treated for influenza.
 It will simply run its course in a few days.
 Over-the-counter medications for symptoms may be helpful.
 The very young and old and those with other medical problems may benefit from being treated with the newer antiviral medications.
 Even the young and healthy may benefit from these drugs when they are started within the first two days.
-All ages would benefit from an annual flu vaccine when the nation's supplies are adequate.
+People older than 6 months of age would benefit from an annual flu vaccine when the nation's supplies are adequate.

 Some over-the-counter medicines may make you feel better.
 These include decongestants, antihistamines, and pain medicines.
 Keep in mind that these products may be harmful, particularly for those with heart disease, high blood pressure, or other respiratory problems.
 Cough and cold medicines should not be given to children under age 4.

 Over-the-counter analgesics, or pain medicines, also suppress fevers, which could prolong the course of the infection.
 However, take them if you feel very uncomfortable.
 Older people and those with heart and lung disease may also need to suppress the fever to reduce the strain on their heart and lungs.
 Stick with non-aspirin products, because aspirin has been associated with Reye's syndrome, a potentially fatal complication that mostly affects children and adolescents.

 There are antiviral medicines, as well.
 To treat and prevent both influenza A and B, there is zanamivir (Relenza), peramivir (Rapivab), and oseltamivir (Tamiflu).
 Zanamivir is inhaled like an asthma medication.
 Tamiflu is taken as a pill and Rapivab is given in one intravenous dose.